 You can read the entire policy here (pdf).

-Here is a sample text of the email for this semester (Fall 2023).
-Please do not send this text as-is, instead, check which of your actual classes occur on these dates and email the professor with the relevant dates:
+Here is a sample text of the email for this semester (Spring 2025).
+Please do not send this text as-is.
+Instead, check which of your actual classes occur on these date/s and email the professor with the dates relevant to you.

 Hello Professor [Name],